Choosing the right size wire mesh for your concrete slab is crucial for its strength and durability.

 Does the purpose of the concrete slab influence wire mesh size?

 Yes, the purpose of the concrete slab can influence wire mesh size selection.
-For example, a concrete slab used for heavy equipment may require a larger wire mesh size than a slab used for pedestrian traffic.

 How does weather affect wire mesh in concrete slabs?